MatthiasValvekens/pyHanko/docs/lib-guide/signing.rst

         # do stuff with 'out'
         # ...

-The :func:`~.pyhanko.sign.signers.sign_pdf` is a thin convenience wrapper around
-|PdfSigner|'s :meth:`~.pyhanko.sign.signers.PdfSigner.sign_pdf` method, with
-essentially the same API.
+The :func:`~.pyhanko.sign.signers.sign_pdf` function is a thin convenience wrapper around |PdfSigner|'s :meth:`~.pyhanko.sign.signers.PdfSigner.sign_pdf` method, with essentially the same API.
 The following code is more or less equivalent.

 .. code-block:: python